open-telemetry/opentelemetry-js-contrib/metapackages/auto-instrumentations-node/README.md

 export OTEL_LOG_LEVEL=debug
 ```

+Notes:
+* Logs are always sent to console, no matter the environment, or debug level.
-Note: These logs are extremely verbose.
+* These logs are extremely verbose.
 Enable debug logging only when needed.
 Debug logging negatively impacts the performance of your application.

 ## Usage: Instrumentation Initialization